 Oh, sh*t!
-It’s almost Halloween and you totally forgot to figure out what your kid is going to be for Halloween?
-You need an easy, DIY, last-minute Halloween costume and you need it now.
+It’s almost Halloween and you totally forgot to figure out what your kid is going to be for Halloween.
+Going to the store has also been a pain-in-the-ass because of this pandemic, so you need an easy, last-minute DIY Halloween costume.
+You need the costume to be simple and cheap, and you need it now.
 But what can you do?
 What DIY kids’ Halloween costumes can you conjure from basically thin air at the very last second?

 Most children are born being able to do the “robot voice.”
 Just try it with your toddler right now.
 Talk in a halting-robotic way, and see if the imitate you.
 Works every time.
 So, now, all you need is a cardboard box and some paint.
 Instant robot.

 A tiny pair of boots, a flannel, and a fake beard is all it takes to pull off this costume.
 If you want to go the extra lumberjack mile, swipe some brown shadow from your lady and smudge it onto your little one’s face for an extra-rugged look.